-We’ve been around the home editor block for a bit, which means we’ve had the chance to test, try, feel, smell, and wash just about all the bedding you can imagine.
-Given that the average American spends a third of their lifetime in bed (!), quality sheets are tantamount to a healthy sleep routine.
+We’ve been around the block for a bit, which means we’ve had the chance to test, try, feel, smell, and wash just about all the bedding you can imagine.
+We even tested almost a dozen sets (!) to find the best ones.
+Given that the average American spends a third of their lifetime in bed, quality sheets are tantamount to a healthy sleep routine.
 Just think about it—would you get a more restful sleep in crisp, white hotel sheets, or the polyester blend that still plagues your childhood bed?

 That said, sheets can be a daunting investment, and there’s a bit of background information to know before you take the plunge.

 Firstly, to be blunt—thread count is kind of a scam.
 What used to be an indicator of quality is now largely a packaging ploy to get consumers to spend more.
 Anything with a thread count higher than 500 starts to get suspicious, and may be composed of multi-ply threads of cotton (counted as individual threads), instead of single ply threads.
 This is an indicator of lower quality cotton or materials, as the multiple-ply threads strengthen lower-grade cotton.
 Instead of thread count, look for threads made of long-staple fibers and thin, single ply threads.